Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

-Amos Decker used two fingers to neck-cradle his third bottle of beer of the evening while he contemplated these questions.
-He knew that most people never thought about these things because they had no reason to do so.
-Yet answering the latter question accurately constituted a great bulk of Decker’s professional life, which was really the only life he had left.
+Amos Decker was standing on the rear deck of a house where he and his FBI colleague, Alex Jamison, were staying while visiting Jamison’s sister.
+He used two fingers to neck-cradle his third bottle of beer of the evening while he contemplated these questions.
+He knew that most people never thought about these issues, because they had no reason to do so.
+Yet accurately answering the latter question dominated Decker’s professional life, which was really the only life he had left.

 He was also aware that the difference between the two queries was more complex than some might have believed.

-For example, one could kill a person without committing murder.
+For example, one could kill a person without legally committing murder.

-There was accidental death: Your car inadvertently slams into another with death as a result, or you drop a gun and it goes off and the fired bullet strikes a bystander.
-Someone was dead but it wasn’t murder.
+There was accidental death: Your car inadvertently slams into another, with death as a result, or you drop a gun and it goes off and the bullet strikes a bystander.
+Someone was dead but it wasn’t legally recognized as murder.

-There was assisted suicide.
-A terminally ill person is suffering and wants to end it, and you help the person to do so.
+There was assisted suicide: A terminally ill person is suffering and wants to end it, and you help the person do so.
 The practice was legal in some places and unlawful in others.
-Again, someone was dead and, unlike the accidental death, the death was intentional, but it was not the same as murder, because you weren’t doing it for your own benefit.
+Again, someone was dead.
+Unlike the accidental death, the death was intentional, but it was not the same as murder, because it had been the choice of the deceased to end his life.

 There was justifiable homicide, the best example of which was self-defense.
-There you intended to harm another and you were doing so for your personal benefit, but the law said you had the right to defend yourself, which disqualified it from being murder.
+There you intended to harm another, but the law said you had the right to defend yourself.

-Decker sipped his beer as he went through the logical elements of intentionally ending the life of another.
-Murder required the specific element of malice aforethought, which was not present with any of the other categories of homicide he’d been considering.
+Decker sipped his beer as he went through the legal requirements of intentionally ending the life of another.
+The last one was the worst of all, in his estimation.

-The harshest legal consequences of all were reserved for acts of murder, because what was more precious than human life?
+The harshest legal consequences of all were reserved for these heinous acts.

 He took another sip of beer.

-I catch murderers.
+I catch killers.
 It’s really the only thing I’m good at.

-He stared out at the night sky over northwestern Pennsylvania near the Ohio border in a place called Baronville.
-He had heard it had once been a thriving mill and mining town, owing its very existence to the eponymous Baron family, which had, long ago, dug the mines and built the mills.
+He stared out at the night sky over northwestern Pennsylvania, near the Ohio border, in a place called Baronville.
+He heard it had once been a thriving mill and mining town, owing its very existence to the eponymous Baron family, which had dug the mines and built the mills.
 However, those engines of commerce were long since gone.
 What was left wasn’t much.
 Yet people seemed to be getting by in a variety of ways, and with varying degrees of success.
-A similar pronouncement could be made on many such places across America.
+A similar pronouncement could be made about many places across America.

-Inside the house, his FBI partner Alex Jamison was sharing a glass of white wine with her older sister, Amber, and talking to her precocious eight-year-old niece, Zoe.
-He and Jamison were here on vacation from solving heinous crimes while working on a special task force at the FBI back in Washington.
-Decker had been reluctant to go with Jamison, but their boss, Special Agent Bogart, had insisted that Decker take some type of a rest.
+Inside the house, Alex Jamison was sharing a glass of white wine with her older sister, Amber, and talking to her precocious soon-to-be-six-year-old niece, Zoe.
+Decker and Jamison were here on vacation from solving crimes as part of a special task force at the FBI back in Washington.
+Decker had been reluctant to go with Jamison, but their boss, Special Agent Bogart, had insisted that he take some type of leave.
 And when Jamison had suggested that he accompany her on a visit to her sister, Decker couldn’t think of a single other place to go.

 So here I am.